Get

 While cloudy eyes are usually the most obvious way to spot a vision problem, you may want to check your cat’s eyes more closely if you suspect they’re going blind.
 You may notice that the pupils are different from each other in terms of shape or size or that they stay fully dilated regardless of the ambient light.

 You may also see changes in the coloration of your cat’s eyes, both on the inside and on the surface.
-Look for an abnormal reflection or excessive redness, discharge, or squinting, and contact your veterinarian immediately if that occurs.
+Look for an abnormal reflection or excessive redness, discharge, or squinting, and contact a veterinarian immediately if that occurs.

 3. Disorientation and Bumping into Things